minaalfy/katameros.bible/README.md

 ## Road map for the known issues and suggested features
 - All days should work as expected except the Paskha days + palm sunday, so I'm currently will focus on this.
+- Add 11ty plugin to generate sitemap.xml to be subimtted to search engines.
+- Add google analytics to the template with cookie consent.
+- Integrate a searching tool (ex: Algolia search).
+- Personally I don't like the sliding animation for opening the navigation menu on mobile and see it's not smooth, also the Parchment SVG filter isn't working as expected on mobile so I've removed it from mmobile screens until fixing it.
 - I'm gonna add the list very soon, please feel free to add your suggessions here.